 The 457 visa (which has recently changed its name to the 482 visa) is an initiative used by Australian and overseas employers to sponsor skilled overseas employees to work in Australia on a temporary basis, usually of four years’ duration.
 Holders of a 457 visa are permitted to bring with them any family member who has unrestricted work and study rights in Australia, and they can also travel to and from Australia as often as they please.
-Holders of a 457 visa will more often than not apply for permanent residency in Australia and settle in the country on a long-term basis.
+Holders of the Australian employee sponsorship 457 working visa will more often than not apply for permanent residency in Australia and settle in the country on a long-term basis.

 How 457 visa application works

-Australian or overseas employers who cannot find suitably skilled candidates from the Australian market can sponsor skilled overseas employees under the subclass 457 visa programme, usually through a standard business sponsorship arrangement or an Australian corporate sponsorship.
+Australian or overseas employers who cannot find suitably skilled candidates from the Australian market can sponsor skilled overseas employees under a temporary visa or the subclass 457 visa programme, usually through a standard business sponsorship arrangement or an Australian corporate sponsorship.
 This requires the employer to apply to the Department of Immigration and Border Protection for this purpose.

 Alternatively, an employer can arrange a labour agreement with the Australian government to allow for the recruitment of overseas workers.
 These are generally used for special labour market circumstances that are not covered under standard business sponsorship arrangements.
 For industries such as meat processing and on-hire, a labour agreement is the only migrant employee option.